zaanposni/discord-masz/README.md

 Entity Framework implores some new features of MySQL for sake of optimising calls to the database.\
 As such, it is recommended you install MySQL 8+ to use this new syntax.
-Otherwise, you will encounter a `MySQLException` stating you need to check your MySQL version corresponds correctly.
+Otherwise, you will encounter a `MySQLException` stating you need to check your MySQL version corresponds correctly with the version in your manual.

 ### Discord OAuth